nesi/support-docs/docs/General/NeSI_Policies/Account_Requests_for_non_Tuakiri_Members.md

 an automatically generated email inviting you to activate your account.
 You will need to activate your account before you can log in to my.nesi.org.nz.

-!!! prerequisite What if I don't get the account activation email?
+!!! warning "What if I don't get the account activation email?"
      Some organisations' email servers are known to block Tuakiri's account activation emails.
 If you haven't received your Tuakiri account activation email by the end of the next business day after you applied for an account, please check your junk mail and/or quarantine folders.
      If you still can't find the email, {% include "partials/support_request.html" %}.

-!!! prerequisite What next?
+!!! note "What next?"
      -   [Project
          Eligibility](https://support.nesi.org.nz/hc/en-gb/articles/360000925176-Project-Eligibility)
      -   [Applying for a new